What data do organisations hold about me?

 If a company has lost your personal data as a result of a data breach, the company has data protection procedures it must take.

-If there is a serious breach of your personal data which is likely to result in a high risk to your rights and freedoms, in most circumstances the company is obligated under GDPR to tell you without undue delay.
+If there is a serious breach of your personal data which is likely to result in a high risk to your rights and freedoms, in most circumstances the company is obligated by the Data Protection Act 2018 (GDPR) to tell you without undue delay.